In short, no. It’s 100%, hands-down, impossible to get the flu from a flu vaccine.

-- I always get the flu after getting vaccinated.
+- Myth: I always get the flu after getting vaccinated

-- I’ve had the flu many times – it’s no biggie.
+- Myth: I’ve had the flu many times – it’s no biggie

-- Flu vaccines aren’t safe for pregnant women or kids.
+- Myth: Flu vaccines aren’t safe for pregnant women or kids

-- The local pharmacy is as good as my GP clinic for getting flu shots.
+- Myth: The local pharmacy is as good as my GP clinic for flu shots

-- The influenza virus doesn’t spread as easily as COVID-19.
+- Myth: The influenza virus doesn’t spread as easily as COVID

 Myth: I Always Get the Flu After Getting Vaccinated

-You may be among the 5% of people who feel a bit unwell after getting the vaccine, but it’s definitely not the flu.
-This reaction is just your immune system kicking-in and learning what the influenza virus looks like.
+You may be among the 5% of people who feel a bit unwell after getting the vaccine, but it’s not the flu.
+This reaction is just your immune system kicking in and learning what the influenza virus looks like.
 It’s your body preparing for battle!

-It goes away after a day or two, leaving your system well-equipped to fight off the virus.
+Symptoms disappear after a day or two, leaving your system well-equipped to fight off influenza.